rainmaker29/Duke-Introduction-to-Probability-and-Data/README.md

 # Stats_with_R
-R Projects from the Specialization Statistics with R
+R Projects from "Introduction to Probability and Data" by Duke University